-At least the arithmetic balances on this hand (nine winners, four losers) but that's not such a great consolation in a contract of 4♠.
-It does at least tell us that we cannot pull trumps immediately as we have insufficient winners.
+At least the arithmetic balances on this hand (nine winners, four losers) but that's not such a great consolation in a contract of $4 \ge 1$ t does at least tell us that we cannot pull trumps immediately as we have insufficient winners.

 So the problem is to generate an extra winner whilst eliminating a loser.
 That's the easy bit.
 The hard part is to answer the question: How?
-The only dumping of losers we can do is via Hearts - we can throw a Diamond from dummy on a winning Heart from hand.
+The only dumping of losers we can do is via Hearts - we could throw a Diamond from dummy on a winning Heart from hand.
 Is that the solution?
-It sure is!
+It certainly is!

-At trick two we attack the Hearts by playing a Heart to the \P Q. East takes his \P A and swiftly returns a second Diamond.
+At trick two we attack the Hearts by playing a Heart to the $\mathbf{v}Q$ .
+East takes his $\mathbf{v}A$ and swiftly returns a second Diamond.
 Too little too late - we have the tempo.
-At trick four, having taken the \P A, we play another round of Hearts and at trick five we dump dummy's last Diamond on our winning Heart.
+At trick four, having taken the $\mathbf{v}A$ , we play another round of Hearts and at trick five we dump dummy's last Diamond on our winning Heart.

 Now comes the coup de grâce, where we trump our losing Diamond in dummy.
-(Just as well we left some Spades over there and didn't draw trumps, eh?)
+(Just as well we left some trumps over there and didn't draw trumps, eh?)
 After this it's all over bar the shouting.
-We pull trumps and give them the two Club tricks they are entitled to.
+We pull trumps and give the enemy the two Club tricks they are entitled to.

-Ten tricks materialize from ${\bf six}$ Spades (five in hand a ruff on table), two Hearts and two Diamonds.
+Ten tricks materialise from six Spades (five in hand a ruff on table), two Hearts and two Diamonds.